 From mid-December to April, whale-watching in Cabo is a must-do activity.
 With tour operators guaranteeing sightings of these gentle giants, you can spot humpback whales, grey whales, dolphins, and sea lions swimming in the Sea of Cortez and the Pacific Ocean.

-Tour operators offer different watercraft types.
+Tour operators offer different types of watercraft.
 The zodiac boats hold up to 12 people and move the fastest; however, they provide a choppy ride.
-Catamarans which move slower, give a smoother ride, and you can walk around on the deck.
+Catamarans, which move slower, give a smoother ride, and passengers can walk around on the deck.

 During wintertime, the whales migrate to Mexico to give birth.
-On tour, it’s lovely to see moms and their young frolic in the waves.
+On tour, seeing moms and their young frolic in the waves is lovely.
 Additionally, visitors can observe tail slaps, fin waves, and breaching from up close and personal!

-With lots of great spots for whale watching on the west coast, Cabo San Lucas provides one of the best.
-It’s also one of the most cost-effective options available.
+There are many great spots for whale watching on the West Coast, and Cabo San Lucas is one of the best.
+It’s also one of the most cost-effective options.

 Browse The Malecon in Cabo San Lucas

-Take a walk along the picturesque Malecon boardwalk in Cabo San Lucas for a chance to explore the scenic waterfront.
-Here you can find shops, restaurants, galleries, and an opportunity to try authentic Mexican cuisine.
+Walk along the picturesque Malecon boardwalk in Cabo San Lucas to explore the scenic waterfront.
+Here, you can find shops, restaurants, galleries, and an opportunity to try authentic Mexican cuisine.

 An evening stroll is a great way to end your day with a stunning sunset over an infinite horizon overlooking the Pacific Ocean.

-If a night out is more your style, why not take a break and listen to the wonderful live music performances offered at various bars and restaurants throughout the area?
+If a night out is more your style, why not take a break and listen to the excellent live music performances offered at various bars and restaurants throughout the area?

 Take A Paraglider Tour in Cabo San Lucas

 Your friends will be green with envy when they watch you soar high above Pedregal, The Arch, Médano Beach, and other stunning spots.
-The only limitation is the paraglider has only room for one passenger.
+The only limitation is that the paraglider can only accommodate one passenger.

 Imagine how gorgeous the views would be from above as the humpbacks breach the waves!